- Home

 Edinburgh Castle, Central Scotland

 On The Map: Edinburgh Castle is located at the top of the Royal Mile, at the west end of Edinburgh's Old Town.
-From its lofty position on Castle Rock, the castle dominates the Edinburgh skyline, and is impossible to miss!

-Edinburgh castle sits on a high, rocky hill with a narrow ridge running east above the Old Town of Edinburgh.
+From its lofty position on Castle Rock, the castle dominates the Edinburgh skyline.
 There has been a fortification of some kind here for thousands of years.
 The castle has existed through layers of time and history, and it is indeed magnificent.
-Edinburgh Castle has highlighted the city’s skyline for 800 years, is a national symbol, and it is Scotland’s most popular site to visit.
-The castle was a vital possession in Scotland’s historic struggles.
-The castle houses the Honours (Crown Jewels) of Scotland, the Stone of Destiny, the famous 15th century gun Mons Meg, the One O' Clock Gun and the National War Museum of Scotland.
-In addition to guided tours provided by the castle stewards, there is an audio guide tour available in eight languages.
-The audio tour takes the visitor on a tour around the castle, explains its architecture, and tells its dramatic history.
+Having etched the city’s skyline for 800 years, the Castle is a national symbol.
+A vital part in Scotland’s historic struggles, the castle houses the Crown Jewels of Scotland, the Stone of Destiny, the legendary 15th century gun Mons Meg, the One O' Clock Gun, and the National War Museum of Scotland.
+In addition to guided tours provided by the castle stewards, there is an audio guide tour available that takes you around the castle, explains its architecture, and tells its dramatic history.

 The Royal Mile, Edinburgh, Central Scotland